Cache-to-Cache: Direct Semantic Communication Between Large Language Models: Introduction

 However, current text-to-text (T2T) interfaces restrict information exchange among LLMs, particularly when conveying rich or diverse semantic interpretations of a shared context.
 As illustrated in Figure~\ref{fig:idea}, these limitations arise from several inherent constraints of T2T communication.
 First, as a low-bandwidth medium, text introduces an information bottleneck.
 The high-dimensional internal representations must be repeatedly compressed into linear strings and then decompressed by the receiver LLM.
 When models differ in knowledge or assigned roles, some signals may be irrecoverable (e.g., interpreting \texttt{<p>} as a section marker).
 Second, natural language is inherently ambiguous, with idioms, underspecified references, and vague expressions.
 Although recent agent protocols aim to standardize text messages~\citep{anthropic2024mcp, google2025a2a}, rigid templates remain insufficient for flexible, open-domain collaboration.
 Third, T2T communication incurs noticeable latency.
 Every exchange requires exhaustive, token-by-token decoding of contextual explanations in sequence.
 These limitations motivate a key question: \highlightblock{Can LLMs communicate beyond text?}

 In this work, we explore using KV-Cache as the medium for LLM communication.
 KV-Cache is a naturally richer representation than text.
 It also enables fully parallel communication through direct projection, avoiding the slow sequential decoding in text exchanges.
-Our oracle experiments show that (1) Enriching KV-Cache under the same context length can lead to an increase in accuracy.
-(2) KV-Cache is convertible between LLMs.
-(3) Different LLMs encode distinct semantic understandings and contextual knowledge of the same input, reflecting their complementary strengths.
+Our oracle experiments show that (1) enriching KV-Cache under the same context length increases accuracy, (2) KV-Cache is convertible between LLMs, (3) different LLMs encode distinct semantic understandings and contextual knowledge of the same input, reflecting their complementary strengths.

-Encouraged by these oracles, we propose Cache-to-Cache (C2C), a new paradigm for richer and faster multi-LLM communication.
-As shown in Figure~\ref{fig:scheme}(b), \name projects the KV-Cache from a source model into the space of a target model and merges them through a neural Cache Fuser.
-Experiments show that \name achieves 8.5-10.5\% higher average accuracy than individual models.
-It further outperforms the T2T paradigm by approximately 3.0-5.0\%, while delivering an average 2.0$\times$ speedup in latency.
+Encouraged by these findings, we propose Cache-to-Cache (C2C), a new paradigm for richer and faster multi-LLM communication.
+As shown in Figure~\ref{fig:scheme}(b), \name projects the KV-Cache from a source model into the space of a target model and merges them through a neural cache fuser.
+Experiments show that \name achieves 6.4-14.2\% higher average accuracy than individual models.
+It further outperforms the T2T paradigm by approximately 3.1-5.4\%, while delivering an average 2.5$\times$ speedup in latency.